pixelpark/puppet-ds_389/README.md

 }
 ```

-If you need to configure plugin options, you could provide a hash instead:
+When additional plugin options need to be configured, a hash should be used instead:

 ```puppet
 ds_389::instance { 'example':